plone/plone.restapi/docs/source/endpoints/relations.md

 :language: http
 ```

-Delete relations by target UID or target path.

-### Delete relations by combination of source/target and relation name
+### Delete relations by combination of source, target and relation name

+You can delete relations by their relation name and either a source or target.
+In the following example, you would delete a relation by its relation name and target.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests